Minaparnian/Adventurous/README.md

 * [Heroku](https://www.heroku.com/customers)

-Thanks for stopping by, and I hope you enjoy the game!
+Thanks for stopping by, and I hope you enjoy the app!